traffloat/traffloat/CONTRIBUTING.md

 to avoid wasting time writing code that will not be used.
 However, small proof-of-concept patches could be helpful for the discussion if relevant.

-Also see the [Vision](wiki-vision) document for a brief introduction for the long-term principles for the development of this software.

 ## Contributing code
 To contribute codw, you have to create a pull request: